MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 IPv6 addresses are globally unique and, therefore, public by default.
 Due to this, AWS created the primitive of an [Egress-only Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html),

-Unfortunately, with this primitive, there is no way to connect IPv4-only destinations, so if that is necessary, go with one of the other 3 options.
+Unfortunately, with this primitive, there is no way to connect IPv4-only destinations, so if that is necessary -- which it likely is -- go with one of the other 3 options.

 ![alt text](https://i.imgur.com/wtuaa71.png)